W-A-I-L-A-W-8/redesign/_projects/from-one-currency-to-another.md

 ---
 title: Redesigning the flow of funds
-subtitle: Engaging currency exchange
+subtitle: Creating engaging currency exchange interactions
-description: On a short term tenure with a limited budget and access to users, this is the story of how I reconceptualised the user experience of an existing platform where design was not originally a consideration.
+description: On a short term tenure with a limited budget and access to users, I redesigned the key user journeys.
 date: 2020-06-30 00:00:00
 featured_image: funds_1.jpg
 accent_color: "#ADA4DF"